-I am an associate professor in HCI and EdTech at Graz University of Technology and Deputy Head of the Institute of Human-Centred Computing.
-I am also a research area manager at the Know-Center.
+I am an associate professor at Graz University of Technology, Deputy Head of the Institute of Human-Centred Computing, and research area head at the Know-Center, a research center on trustworthy AI.

 Ongoing Lectures:

-- Designing Interactive Systems: Summer term - shortlisted for the excellent teaching award at TU Graz in 2018 and 2020
+- Human-Centred Design (former: Designing Interactive Systems): Summer term - shortlisted for the excellent teaching award at TU Graz in 2018 and 2020

 - HCI = Human-Computer Interaction